JuperTronic/Jupertronic_Root_Commander/README.md

 - Typically you'll set the scale and key and leave them alone.
 Then play using the buttons and the octave pot.

 ## Board Info
-This code is set up for an Arduino Pro Micro.
-The SDA and SCL pins used for I2C OLED are different on different Arduino boards, so you will need to adjust your pins in the code and the wiring if you use an Arduino Nano.
+_This code is set up for an Arduino Pro Micro._ The SDA and SCL pins used for I2C OLED are different on different Arduino boards, so you will need to adjust your pins in the code and the wiring if you use an Arduino Nano.
 On Nano SDA = A4, SCL = A5.
+Make these adjustments in your wiring and on lines 29 - 30 in the code.

 ## Code Info
 MIDI.h and ss_oled libraries are required.
 You will need to download them if you don't already have them.
 Be sure they're stored in your Arduino Libraries folder.